hmailserver/hmailserver/README.md

 hMailServer is an open source email server for Microsoft Windows.

-This page describes how to compile hMailServer.
-For more information about hMailServer, please go to http://www.hmailserver.com
+This page describes how to compile and run hMailServer in debug.

+For other information about hMailServer, please go to http://www.hmailserver.com

 Compiling hMailServer
 ====================